njorogetimk/limukoWMS/README.md

 The previledges of the _admin_ are:

-- Add and delete a user (Admin, Reader or Client)
+- Add a user (Admin, Reader or Client)
 - View all clients in the system, plus their bills

 ### 2. Meter Reader Section